Turkey Skiing

 Skiing Türkiye

 Anyone that has ever visited Türkiye (previously named Turkey) will know it is a land of high peaks and contrasting climates.
 The classic winter photos of the Cappadocia region under snow are usually enough to capture one’s imagination and consider a visit to this fascinating country during the colder months.
-But the draw of a new backcountry snowmobile & cat operation, ski-touring, and heli-skiing in the Kaçkar mountains of northeast Turkey add a winter travel dimension previously unforeseen by most.
+But the draw of a backcountry snowmobile & cat skiing operations, ski-touring, and heli-skiing in the Kaçkar mountains of northeast Turkey add a winter travel dimension previously unforeseen by most.
 Add in a few impressive ski resorts on the flanks of ancient volcanoes and hey presto, a Turkish ski & snowboard safari is born!
-Whilst we have never skied in Turkey (yet!), having climbed there in summer, we can attest to the ski potential in the Turkish mountains and huge extinct volcanoes.
+There is more to Turkish skiing than meets the eye.

 So if you have been thinking about a trip to Türkiye to experience the grand mosques, bazaars & vibrance of Istanbul, the travertines of Pamukkale, the history & bizarre landscapes of Cappadocia, the amazing ancient ruins in Aphrodisias & Priene (or the better-known Ephesus & Pergamon), its pristine beaches & diverse landscapes; know you can add skiing and snowboarding to the list!
 And ………. everything is better in winter!
 Less people, snow-covered landscapes, cosy accommodations, and the possibility of riding unsullied, pristine powder.
 What could be more glorious?